 How This Works (Code Breakdown)

-Step 4 – Building the Tooltip
+Step 4: Building the Animated Checkmark

 /* CSS */

-.pin__tooltip::after {
+.success__icon::after {

 content: "";